 RIR (Reps in Reserve) — how to measure intensity

-Definition of RIR 0–4, relationship with RPE, and how it is applied to sets for hypertrophy and strength.
+Definition of RIR 0–4, relationship with RPE, how it is applied to hypertrophy and strength sets

-RIR (Repetitions In Reserve) is a method of measuring intensity that indicates how many more repetitions with proper technique you could have performed before reaching technical failure.
+RIR (Repetition in Reserve) is a method of measuring intensity that indicates how many more repetitions with proper technique you could perform before reaching technical failure.

-- RIR allows for precise fatigue management, preventing overtraining while ensuring sufficient stimulus for growth.
+- RIR allows precise fatigue management, preventing overtraining while ensuring sufficient stimulus for growth.

-- For strength, a low RIR (0-1) is targeted, while for hypertrophy, the optimal range is RIR 2-3, providing volume without excessive stress.
+- For strength, aim for low RIR (0-1), while for hypertrophy, the appropriate range is RIR 2-3, providing volume without excessive stress.

 - Accurately determining RIR is a subjective skill that develops with experience and requires honesty about one's capabilities in the gym.

-💬 Simply put: RIR indicates how many more repetitions you can perform before your muscles completely fail, thus helping you control your load in the gym.
+RIR (Repetition in Reserve) is an indicator that measures how many more repetitions you can perform before your muscles completely fail, thus helping to control the load in the gym.

 Comparison Table: RIR vs. RPE